${\it Ab\ initio}$ thermodynamic properties of certain compounds in Nd-Fe-B system: Ab initio Calculation Results and discussion

 \subsection{Nd$_2$Fe$_{17}$}

 The unit cell of Nd$_2$Fe$_{17}$ belongs to the space group $R\bar{3}m$.
-Initial lattice parameters were taken from Long \etal{}~\cite{Long:1994}.
-Initial atomic positions are listed in the Pearson's Handbook of Crystallographic Data for Intermetallic Phases~\cite{1991PEA}.
+Initial lattice parameters were taken from Long \etal{}.~\cite{Long:1994} Initial atomic positions are listed in the Pearson's Handbook of Crystallographic Data for Intermetallic Phases.~\cite{1985PEA}

 Both Nd and Fe sites are treated as Hubbard sites, with five distinct $U_{\rm{eff}}$ parameters for each site when considering all Nd and Fe atoms.
 These parameters, as well as the crystal structure data, are listed in Table~\ref{tab:Nd2Fe17_str}.
 This structure contains three formula units (57 atoms).
 A rhombohedral primitive cell containing one unit formula (19 atoms) is used for the calculations in this work.
+The magnetic moment in the primitive cell is constrained to 51.5 $\mu _B$ according to the work of Long~\etal{}.~\cite{Long:1994}

 The calculated enthalpy of formation for Nd$_2$Fe$_{17}$ and comparison with experimental data is given in Table~\ref{tab:Nd2Fe17}.
 It is evident that Hubbard correction results in significant deviations from regular GGA calculations.
 We apply the same treatment to the enthalpy of formation as applied to the compound Nd$_5$Fe$_2$B$_6$ (see section~\ref{sec:Nd5Fe2B6}).